Ergodic measures of intermediate entropies for dynamical systems with the approximate product property: Acknowledgments

 \section{Acknowledgments}

 The author is supported by National Natural Science Foundation of China (No. 11571387) and CUFE Young Elite Teacher Project (No. QYP1902).
-The author appreciates the valuable comments from Weisheng Wu, Daniel J. Thompson, Dominik Kwietniak, Gang Liao and Jian Li.
+The author would like to thank Weisheng Wu, Daniel J. Thompson, Dominik Kwietniak, Gang Liao and Jian Li for fruitful discussions and helpful comments.